University of Belgrade Faculty of Law: Degree programs

 The law school practices a two-cycle system of studies: the first lasts four years (undergraduate studies) and the second lasts one year (Master studies).
 The undergraduate studies include mandatory courses, a selection of four major streams of study – judicial-administrative, business law, legal theory and international law as well as a number of elective courses which students can choose according to their personal interests and preferences.
 The Master studies encompass two basic programs – business law and administrative-judicial programs, as well as many so-called open Master programs in various areas.
 The law school has adopted and complies to the European Credit Transfer and Accumulation System.

 In order to meet the challenge of serving a great number of students and maintaining high academic standards at the same time, a wide area of teaching methods are being used, ranging from lectures, seminars, study and advanced study groups (similar to honors classes in the U.S.), to mentor work and various other modern methods of teaching.
 Also, for the purpose of gaining practical skills, the law school organizes training courses, courses in legal writing, internships, the legal clinic, moot courts, and similar.

-Master and doctoral studies include degree programs in: Legal Theory, Legal History, Civil Law, Criminal Law, Business Law, Corporate Law, International Commercial Law, Law on Intellectual Property, Public International Law, Labor Law, Social security Law, Administrative Law and Public Administration, Constitutional Law and Political Systems, Legal and Economic Studies, Legal and Social Studies, European Union Law.
+Master and doctoral studies include degree programs in: legal theory, legal history, civil law, criminal law, business law, corporate law, international commercial law, intellectual property, public international law, labor law, social security law, administrative law, and public administration, constitutional law and political systems, legal and economic studies, legal and social studies, European Union law.